hugo-chilemme/kenitra-bash-logger/README.md

 	npm run apply-for-root
 	```

-### Uninstallation
+### Uninstallation ❌

 4. **Revert to Normal State**:
-	If you wish to revert to the normal state, execute the following command:
+	If you want to revert to the original state, execute the following command:
 	```bash
 	npm run uninstall
 	```

-## Additional Information

-- Ensure you have the necessary permissions to execute these commands.
-- The script logs all connections and commands in real-time, providing enhanced monitoring capabilities.
-- For any issues or further assistance, refer to the documentation or contact support.
+ ️